 There are different types of ibuprofen and aspirin available, usually in pill form, both over-the-counter and by prescription.
 When you buy standard strengths of these medications from your local pharmacy or drugstore, they are usually available in lower doses, and sometimes in extra-strength versions too.
 However, to get stronger painkillers, you can get a prescription, which might be used to manage chronic or strong pain.

 Ibuprofen is also available in gels or creams, as well as sprays.
 You can usually find ibuprofen pills in different types too, such as tablets or caplets.

 The risks of giving your dog ibuprofen or aspirin

-There are safer ways to provide pain relief to your dog.
 If your dog is in pain, make an appointment with your vet as soon as possible (or take to an emergency vet if the pain is severe).
-They can prescribe a number of medications designed just for dogs.
-Your vet might prescribe:
+Your veterinarian may offer treatments, therapies, or other methods to reduce your pet’s discomfort.

 In some cases, pain management may also be achieved by making changes to your dog's diet and exercise routine.
-This helps them to maintain a healthy weight, which is better for their joints, so it's an especially good idea for dogs with arthritis or similar conditions.
+Maintaining a healthy weight is better for their joints, so it's an especially good idea for dogs with arthritis or similar chronic conditions.

 When treating your dog with ibuprofen, aspirin, or any other medicine, always start by talking with your veterinarian.